aaronalbinson/fresh/src/pages/10bet-wins.md

       industry.

-      So Rose helped 10bet define a refreshingly simple strategic approach.
+      So Rose helped <a href="http://10bet.co.uk" target="_blank">10bet</a>
+      define a refreshingly simple strategic approach.
 One which aims to put the needs of their audience - the bettor - before the bookie.
 As a result, their visual and verbal language has been reinvented to give 10bet much needed differentiation within the market, supporting their new positioning – ‘For the bettor’ – by making the customer experience quicker, easier, more intuitive and more enjoyable, as well as increasing recognition and relevance through the special relationship the sports world has with the number 10.
 This is where our judges got really excited!

       10bet launched their new brand with a campaign at ICE, the major annual